rmera/boo/README.md

 * As mentioned above, the libSVM reading support is very basic.
 * Only classification is supported.
 Still, since its  multi-class classification using one-hot-encoding, and the "activation function" (softmax by default) can be changed, I suspect you can trick the function into doing regression by giving one class and an activation function that does nothing.
 * There is nothing to deal with missing features in the samples.
-* Documentation (though the tests can be used as examples, as stated below).
-Comments in the code are being improved.
 * Ability to recover and apply serialized models from XGBoost.
 There is the [Leaves](https://github.com/dmitryikh/leaves) library for that, though.
 * A less brute-force scheme for hyperparameter determination